Spanish match: Charles in Spain

 Denied the military option, James ignored public opinion and returned to the Spanish match as his only hope of restoring the possessions of Elizabeth and Frederick.
 The position was altered, however, by the death of Philip III of Spain, in 1621.
-With the accession of Philip IV of Spain the Spanish proponent of the marriage, Gondomar, lost influence to Olivares.
+With the accession of Philip IV of Spain the Spanish proponent of the marriage, Gondomar, lost influence to Gaspar de Guzmán, Count-Duke of Olivares.

 When negotiations began to drag, Prince Charles, now 22, and Buckingham decided to seize the initiative and travel to Castile incognito, to win the Infanta directly.
-Travelling under the names Thomas and John Smith, they arrived in Madrid on 7 March 1623 (OS) to the astonishment of Philip IV, and of the English Ambassador, John Digby, 1st Earl of Bristol, who had been given no warning of the Prince's intentions.
+Travelling under the names Thomas and John Smith, they arrived at the residence of the English ambassador in Madrid, the "House of the Seven Chimneys" on the Plaza de Rey, on 7 March 1623 (OS).
+The ambassador, John Digby, 1st Earl of Bristol, had been given no warning of the Prince's intentions, and Philip IV was astonished.
 Charles and Buckingham were ignorant of the key facts, that Maria Anna was strongly averse to marrying a non-Catholic, and that the Spanish, who had been protracting the marriage negotiations to keep English troops out of the war, would never agree to such a match unless James and Charles pledged to repeal the anti-Catholic Penal Laws.

-They were welcomed at court in Madrid.
+They were welcomed at the Royal Alcázar of Madrid.
 The reception at court and the journey was described by the author Andrés de Almansa y Mendoza.
 Richard Wynn, a Gentleman of the Bedchamber, sailed with other members of the royal household in the Adventure from Portsmouth to join the Prince.
 Wynn's account of the journey describes the costumes of Spanish country people and aristocrats, and the difficulties and uncertainties of the journey.

+During the visit, Spanish national poet Pedro Calderón de la Barca made his debut as a playwright with Amor, honor y poder ("Love, honor, and power"), a verse drama about the life of King Edward III of England, which was performed before the Prince at the Royal Alcázar of Madrid on 29 June 1623.

 Francis Stuart sailed to Castile in the St George bringing the patent creating the titles Duke of Buckingham and Earl of Coventry.
 He also brought a parcel of jewels for Prince Charles, many of which had belonged to Anne of Denmark.
-These included; the jewelled sword given to Prince Henry during the masque Tethys' Festival; the "Portugal diamond"; the "Cobham pearl"; jewelled head attires; and a ring with a diamond frog and a ruby set in its head.
+These included; the jewelled sword given to Henry Frederick, Prince of Wales during the masque Tethys' Festival; the "Portugal diamond"; the "Cobham pearl"; jewelled head attires; and a ring with a diamond frog and a ruby set in its head.

 Though a secret treaty was signed, the Prince and Duke returned to England in October without the Infanta.
 On their way to Santander they visited El Escorial, the Palace of Valsain, the Alcázar of Segovia, Valladolid, Palencia, and Frómista.
 There was open delight shown by sections of the British people.